-This year marks what would've been the 100th birthday of one of Guinness World Records' most recognisable faces, Robert Wadlow.
+22 February marks what would have been the birthday of one of Guinness World Records' most recognisable faces, Robert Wadlow.

 While Robert's size was unremarkable at first he rapidly started to shoot up, reaching an incredible 1.63 m (5 ft 4 in) by the age of five, and quickly had to wear clothes intended for teenagers.

 Aged eight, he overtook his 5 ft 11 in tall father, Harold F Wadlow, and towered over his four younger siblings.

 When most children were still being carried by their parents, Robert was able to lift his father up the stairs of their family home.

 Robert’s incredible height caused a number of medical issues, which worsened as he grew older – and taller.